 Music that matched the profile or brand of the establishment, corresponded to the tastes of the visitor, and was familiar were also important components – but not as crucial as volume.

-The volume of music can also be impacted by sound quality.
+The volume of background music can also be impacted by sound quality.
 Using inexpensive or low-quality speakers may cause distortion that does not resonate well with patrons.
 If you run a small business, you may start with a wireless speaker hooked to your phone or a tablet to play music, but many wireless speakers are not intended to compete with the sounds of several customers or noise from the street.
 They are also not intended to be used in spaces larger than a living room.
 While it is easier to access at first, personal sound system equipment is simply not enough for many brick-and-mortar stores.
 Fortunately, many companies offer commercial sound systems for use in your store.

 There are four basic parts to a good commercial or in-store sound set-up.